 b.
+Forfeiture of assetsPrinciples

-Forfeiture of assets Principles 1 The court shall order the forfeiture of assets that have been acquired through the commission of an offence or that are intended to be used in the commission of an offence or as payment therefor, unless the assets are passed on to the person harmed for the purpose of restoring the prior lawful position.
+- 1 The court shall order the forfeiture of assets that have been acquired through the commission of an offence or that are intended to be used in the commission of an offence or as payment therefor, unless the assets are passed on to the person harmed for the purpose of restoring the prior lawful position. - 2 Forfeiture is not permitted if a third party has acquired the assets in ignorance of the grounds for forfeiture, provided he has paid a consideration of equal value therefor or forfeiture would cause him to endure disproportionate hardship. - 3 The right to order forfeiture is limited to seven years; if, however, the prosecution of the offence is subject to a longer limitation period, this period also applies to the right to order forfeiture. - 4 Official notice must be given of forfeiture.
+The rights of persons harmed or third parties expire five years after the date on which official notice is given. - 5 If the amount of the assets to be forfeited cannot be ascertained, or may be ascertained only by incurring a disproportionate level of trouble and expense, the court may make an estimate.

-97 Originally: Art.
-67b.

-98 No longer required as a result of No IV 1 of the FA of 19 June 2015 (Amendment to the Law on Criminal Sanctions), with effect from 1 Jan.
-2018 (AS 2016 1249; BBI 2012 4721).

-2 Forfeiture is not permitted if a third party has acquired the assets in ignorance of the grounds for forfeiture, provided he has paid a consideration of equal value therefor or forfeiture would cause him to endure disproportionate hardship.

-3 The right to order forfeiture is limited to seven years; if, however, the prosecution of the offence is subject to a longer limitation period, this period also applies to the right to order forfeiture.

-4 Official notice must be given of forfeiture.
-The rights of persons harmed or third parties expire five years after the date on which official notice is given.

-5 If the amount of the assets to be forfeited cannot be ascertained, or may be ascertained only by incurring a disproportionate level of trouble and expense, the court may make an estimate.
+Equivalent claim

-Equivalent claim 1 If the assets subject to forfeiture are no longer available, the court may uphold a claim for compensation by the State in respect of a sum of equivalent value, which claim may be enforced against a third party only if he is not excluded by Article 70 paragraph 2.

-2 The court may dismiss an equivalent claim in its entirety or in part if the claim is likely to be unrecoverable or if the claim would seriously hinder the rehabilitation of the person concerned.

-3 The investigating authority may seize assets of the person concerned with a view to the enforcement of an equivalent claim.
+- 1 If the assets subject to forfeiture are no longer available, the court may uphold a claim for compensation by the State in respect of a sum of equivalent value, which claim may be enforced against a third party only if he is not excluded by Article 70 paragraph 2. - 2 The court may dismiss an equivalent claim in its entirety or in part if the claim is likely to be unrecoverable or if the claim would seriously hinder the rehabilitation of the person concerned. - 3 The investigating authority may seize assets of the person concerned with a view to the enforcement of an equivalent claim.
 Such seizure does not accord the State preferential rights in the enforcement of the equivalent claim.

-The court shall order the forfeiture of all assets that are subject to the power of disposal of a criminal organisation.
-In the case of the assets of a person who participates in or supports a criminal organisation (Art.
+Forfeiture of assets of a criminal or terrorist organisation The court shall order the forfeiture of all assets that are subject to the power of disposal of a criminal or terrorist organisation.
+In the case of the assets of a person who participates in or supports such an organisation (Art.
 260^{ter}), it is presumed that the assets are subject to the power of disposal of the organisation until the contrary is proven.